MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-ip-address-planning.md

 The Service network CIDR is the range of IP addresses reserved for Kubernetes services like LoadBalancers, ClusterIP, and NodePort within a cluster.
 Kubernetes supports the following service types:
 - ClusterIP: The default service type, which exposes the service within the cluster.
 The IP assigned from the Service network CIDR is only accessible within the Kubernetes cluster.
 - NodePort: Exposes the service on a specific port on each node’s IP address.
 The ClusterIP is still used internally, but external access is through the node IPs and a specific port.
-- LoadBalancer: This creates a cloud-provider-managed load balancer and exposes the service externally.
-The external IP assigned is typically managed by the cloud provider, while the internal ClusterIP remains within the service network CIDR.
+- LoadBalancer: This type creates a cloud-provider-managed load balancer and exposes the service externally.
+The cloud provider typically manages the external IP assignment, while the internal ClusterIP remains within the service network CIDR.

 AKS provides a **default value of 10.96.0.0/12** for the service network CIDR.
-AKS does not support customizations customizations for the serivce network CIDR today.
+AKS does not support customizations for the service network CIDR today.

 ## Next steps